We need medical staff volunteers at all of our programs! Join our team today!

 What do medical staff do at camp?

 The Medical Team is responsible for working with camp staff to care for the participants of our programs under the guidance of a Medical Director.
 From cuts and scrapes to insulin doses and adjustments, our Medical Team takes care of it all!
-At our Kids and Teen programs, medical staff are assigned to a group of 8-12 campers for the whole session and help dose and adjust insulin at every meal.
+At our Independent Camps (Camp de Los Niños, BMC Kids, BMC Teen, BMC Buddy, and Camp Kaiser), medical staff are assigned to a group of 8-12 campers for the whole session and help dose and adjust insulin at every meal.
 At our Family programs, medical staff teach education sessions, meet with families, and participate in insulin adjustments.

 How many medical staff attend each program?